INTO-CPS-Association/DTaaS/docs/user/website/index.md

 ![Workbench Tools](workbench_tools.png)

-!!!
-Bug
+!!! tip "Terminal"
-    The Terminal hyperlink does not always work reliably.
+    The Terminal hyperlink does not exist on workbench page.
     If you want terminal.
 Please use the tools dropdown in the Jupyter Notebook.
-    The Terminal hyperlink does not always work reliably.
-If you want terminal, please use the tools dropdown in the Jupyter Notebook.
     ![Open terminal in user workspace](../../admin/guides/open_terminal_in_workspace.gif)

 ## Finally logout